 From the very beginning, Green College has focused on enriching the graduate school experience with free public lectures.
 Whether part of a series on utopias and dystopias, a panel discussion on women in science, or a poetry reading, each talk is interdisciplinary at its core.

-Various residences enrich life at the College, including writers-in-residence, Justices-in-residence, artists-in-residence, and visting scholars.
-These renowned visitors give Resident Members the opportunity to learn from the best in their field—and to learn something unexpected from someone in an entirely different field.
-The visionaries who take up these residences also leave the College with a new perspective, gaining knowledge from the residents.
+Various Residency Programs enrich life at the College, including the Writer in Residence, Justice in Residence and Artist in Residence Programs.
+These renowned visitors give Resident Members the opportunity to learn from the best in their field, and to learn something unexpected from someone in an entirely different field from their own.
+The visionaries who take up these residences also leave the College with a new perspective, gaining knowledge in kind from the residents.

-In addition to the lectures, there's the opportunity to continue the conversation over a three-course dinner or even a fireside chat in the Piano Lounge.
-The College's Graham House is a hub of activity and, at the same time, an intimate environment for new ideas and exchanges.
+In addition to the lectures, there's often the opportunity to continue the conversation over a three-course dinner our Dining Hall or even at a fireside chat in the Piano Lounge.
+Located inside Graham House, this space is a hub of activity and, at the same time, an intimate environment for new ideas and exchanges.

-The College offers picturesque venues to hold conferences, workshops, retreats, meetings, gala dinners, and other events.
+Green College offers picturesque venues to hold conferences, workshops, retreats, meetings, gala dinners and other events.
 Immersed in a lush forest and overlooking the Pacific Ocean and North Shore mountains, there is nowhere else like this on campus.

 Find out more about our on-site catering options by the Green College Dining Society and take a look at our heritage site and grounds available for booking.